creativeprojects/resticprofile/docs/content/configuration/http_hooks/index.md

 {{% /tabs %}}

-A few environment variables will be available:
+A few environment variables will be available to construct the url and the body:
 - `PROFILE_NAME`
 - `PROFILE_COMMAND`: backup, check, forget, etc.

-Additionally, for the `send-after-fail` hooks, these environment variables will also be available:
+Additionally, for the `send-after-fail` hooks, these environment variables will be available:
 - `ERROR` containing the latest error message
 - `ERROR_COMMANDLINE` containing the command line that failed
 - `ERROR_EXIT_CODE` containing the exit code of the command line that failed
 - `ERROR_STDERR` containing any message that the failed command sent to the standard error (stderr)

-The commands of `send-finally` get the environment of `send-after-fail` when `run-before`, `run-after` or `restic` failed.
+The `send-finally` hooks are also getting the environment of `send-after-fail` when any previous operation has failed (except any `send` operation).

 Failures in any `send-*` are logged but do not influence environment or return code.